pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 serialization -- is done in a forked process pool iterator.
 How it currently works is raw, unsourced packages are iterated over, forking a new process for each in a pool limited to a specific size using a bounded semaphore stored in shared memory.
-Inside the forked process, the metadata workflow occurs from with the result is encoded and sent back to the main process using inter-process communication (IPC) channels that also work on top of shared memory[^ipc-channel].
-The main process unwraps the result, outputs the error if one occurred to stderr, and tracks the overall regeneration status during the process.
+Inside the forked process the metadata workflow runs to completion (or errors out).
+That result is encoded and sent using an inter-process communication (IPC) channel to the main process that unwraps it, outputting any error to stderr, while tracking overall status.
+After all packages are processed the process exits using the overall status, failing if any errors occurred.

 For security purposes (and also because sandboxing isn't supported yet), ebuild sourcing is run within a restricted shell environment.
 This rejects a lot of